ariannedee/intro-to-python/README.md

 - In the new window, select **System Interpreter** on the left, and then look for the Python version in the dropdown
 - If it's not there, click the **...** button and navigate to your Python location
 - You may have to search the internet for where Python gets installed by default on your operating system

+If you are having trouble with this step, there will also be a visual guide in the PDF resource that you can download at the beginning of the class.
+Please log on 15 minutes early to download the guide and follow the steps.

+## FAQs
+### Can I use Python 2?

+Yes, but I highly recommend using Python 3.
+If you are using Python 2, a few commands will be different.
+I will mention them throughout the class.

+### Can I use a different code editor besides PyCharm?

+Yes, but it is only recommended if you are already know it and are comfortable navigating to different files and running commands in the command line.
+If it has syntax highlighting for Python, that is ideal.

+### PyCharm can't find Python 3

+Follow the instructions for [setting your Python version in PyCharm](#setting-your-python-version-in-pycharm)